-Sue: Typical bloke. (pause) Actually, I was going to say the exact same thing, you bastard.
+Sue: (Sighing) Typical bloke… Actually, I was going to say the exact same thing, you bastard.

-Shockeye can’t believe his luck when he spies Peri on his doorstep.
+Shockeye can’t believe his luck when he spies Peri standing on his doorstep.

-Dastari tries to isolate the symbiotic nuclei within the Second Doctor’s cell structure.
+Dastari attempts to isolate the Second Doctor’s symbiotic nuclei.

-Sue: For a machine that’s supposed to be so high-tech, you’d think it’d be quieter.
+Sue: For a machine that’s supposed to be high-tech, you’d think it’d be a lot quieter.

-The Sixth Doctor thanks Anita for her time and she kisses him on the cheek in return.
-She doesn’t give Jamie the same treatment.
+The Sixth Doctor thanks Anita for her time and she responds by kissing him on the cheek.
+Jamie is gutted when he doesn’t receive the same treatment.

-Sue: She’s into DILFs.
+Sue: She must be into DILFs.
 Having said that, Jamie’s no spring chicken himself.

 Sue: The direction isn’t that bad.
-The lighting is okay.
-It could do with more close-ups, but this is definitely Peter Moffat’s best stab at it so far.
+The lighting is okay, I suppose, although we could do with some close-ups.
+But this is definitely Peter Moffat’s best one so far.

-Sue: You never know, they might taste of potato.
+Sue: Hey, you never know, they might taste of potato.
 Try mashing its head in.

-The Sixth Doctor discovers a Kartz-Reimer time module in the hacienda’s cellar.
+The Sixth Doctor discovers a Kartz-Reimer time machine in the hacienda’s cellar.

 Sue: How on Earth is a Sontaran supposed to fit inside that thing?
 Jimmy Krankie would struggle to get into that.
-They haven’t thought it through.
+They haven’t thought this through.

-Peri leaves the hacienda before she can become Dish of the Day on Shockeye’s menu.
-But Shockeye won’t take no for an answer and he chases her into the countryside.
+Peri escapes from the hacienda before she can become the Dish of the Day.
+But Shockeye won’t take no for an answer and he pursues her into the countryside.

-Sue: They should play a spanish arrangement of the Benny Hill theme over this.
+Sue: They should play a Spanish arrangement of The Benny Hill Show theme over this bit.

-Peri trips over and the episode concludes with an Androgum leaning over her with hunger in its eyes.
+Peri stumbles and the episode concludes with the Androgum leaning over her with hunger in his eyes.